-Rise early this morning and drive approximately 2 hours northwest of the city to the Juyongguan Pass.
+Rise early this morning and drive around 2 hours northwest of the city to the Juyongguan Pass.

 Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.

-Your visit here involves walking from the bus to the first section.
-After your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
-Later, visit the Jade Factory.
-This afternoon, drive approximately 1 1⁄2 hours to wander around the Summer Palace.
+After walking from the coach to the first section, your group will receive an introduction to the Great Wall's unique history and a briefing on the different walking routes available, depending on your level of fitness.
+You will then have approximately 2.5-hours free time to explore at your own pace.

+Please note that there are many steps at the wall and certain sections are steeper than others.
+Later, visit a jade factory, and in the afternoon, wander around the beautiful grounds of the Summer Palace.
 This evening, enjoy a Chinese acrobatic show.

 Great Wall of China - Originally built under the first Emperor of China, Qin Shi Huang, The Great Wall of China is the country's most iconic sight.
 Snaking through the northern countryside from the Gobi Desert in the west into the Bohai Sea in the east, the Great Wall of China is the longest wall in the world and was used as a fortification against northern nomadic tribes.
-The current structure dates back to the Ming Dynasty - over 700 years old.
+The current structure dates to the Ming Dynasty - over 700 years old.